chtimi59/php-setup-pack/README.md

 Just here for convignence

 ## features-db
-- Will test your MYSQL Database credentials
+- Will ask for MYSQL Database credentials
+- Will test then
-- Will configure your database with *setup.sql*, that means that this file should be update according your needs
+- Will configure your database with *setup.sql*

+Ok, That means that you should update project_dir/setup/*setup.sql* according your needs.

 ## features-user
-Note: this requiere **features-db** to be ON
+Note: this requiered **features-db** to be ON
+- Will ask for a user-table name
-- Will add a user table in your database
+- Will configure your database with *user.sql*

+Ok, here again you can update project_dir/setup/*user.sql*

+**Some fields are mandatory!**

 ## features-admin
 Note: this requiere **features-db** and **features-user** to be ON
-- Will insert admin user in user's table in your database
+- Will insert admin user in user's table

 ## features-mail
 Note: this requiered to add **PHPMailer** in your project libs folder